danielvillahermosadominguez/katalistpaymentservice/README.md

 # Task related with the POC
 - [In progress ] Remove gson as a dependency and use object mapper for serialization
-- [ ] Builders o fixtures for the tests.
-Equals when it is necessary.
 - [ ] BDD and retry for learning and financial
   - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
 - [ ] Course with Zero price => we should allow to the user subscribe